yan-roo/OpenCL_Practice/README.md

 ---

 ## Conclusion
-By following the steps outlined above, you should now be able to set up and run an OpenCL program in Xcode on macOS.
+By following the steps outlined above, you should be able to set up and run an OpenCL project in Xcode on macOS with additional integration of the OpenCV C++ package.
 Remember to:
-- Place the `opencl.hpp` file in a designated folder (e.g., `CL`) and configure the Header Search Paths accordingly.
+-    Install OpenCV via Homebrew (if needed).
-- Link the OpenCL.framework manually.
+-    Properly configure Header and Library Search Paths in Xcode.
-- Define the target OpenCL version as 120 to avoid compilation issues.
+-    Link the required frameworks and libraries in the Link Binary With Libraries phase.

-For further assistance, please refer to the [OpenCL-CLHPP](https://github.com/KhronosGroup/OpenCL-CLHPP) repository or consult the macOS developer community.
-Happy coding!
+-    Define the correct OpenCL version to avoid compatibility issues.